matteoprata/LOBCAST/README.md

 ###### Plotting
 To generate plots from the data in the JSON files, you can use `src.main_metrics_plots.py`.
 This will help in visualizing the results as mentioned in the paper.

-Please note that a more stable version is currently in progress and will be released for the camera-ready version.
+Please note that a more stable version is currently in progress and will be released soon.

 ### Acknowledgments
 LOBCAST was developed by [Matteo Prata](https://github.com/matteoprata), [Giuseppe Masi](https://github.com/giuseppemasi99), [Leonardo Berti](https://github.com/LeonardoBerti00), [Andrea Coletta](https://github.com/Andrea94c), [Irene Cannistraci](https://github.com/icannistraci).